retaildevcrews/helium/docs/EngineeringPractices.md

 ## Markdown (md files)

 - Use [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) add-in for VS Code
+  - Repeating header lint issues are OK if avoiding would cause readability issues
+- Use [Code Spell Checker](https://github.com/streetsidesoftware/vscode-spell-checker) add-in for VS Code
-- Use "-" for unordered lists
+- Use `-` for unordered lists
+  - Mixing `-` and `*` will cause linter errors
+- Use single back-quote to `call out terms`
-- Add a blank line before and after ``` for visualization
+- Add a blank line before and after ''' for visualization
+- ''' blocks must specify a language for color coding
+- Preview the MD to make sure it renders in a highly readable format
+  - Avoid long headers, especially H1 and H2
+    - Using a short Hx with a long call out renders better than a long Hx

+> use call outs to emphasize important points

 ## Tool for Code Reviews

 - CodeFlow extension for GitHub [Link](https://www.1eswiki.com/wiki/CodeFlow_integration_with_GitHub_Pull_Requests)

-## Kanban Management Best Practices
+## Kanban Board Management Best Practices

 ### Triage

 > All net-new issues need to be triaged, leverage Notes for discussions points as needed

-- Create the issue in the appropriate board and template
+- Create the issue in the appropriate repo with the appropriate template
-- Add project to the issue (i.e. Helium) - this is automatic add to master board
+- Add project to the issue (i.e. Helium) - this will add to the master board
+  - This is only necessary in a multi-repo project like Helium
-- Add all relevant tags (language, enchancement, bug, design review, bug, etc)
+- Add all relevant tags (language, enhancement, bug, design review, etc)
 - Do not add Size, Priority, Milestone, or Assignee
 - All issues will be triaged at the end of the Standup call